VAC-6V Volume Analyzer & Controller

 Look & Feel

-InstallationDownload the plugin (see sidebar), unpack and follow the instructions in the included README.txt file.
-At this time, the plugin is available for macOS 64bits and Windows 64 bits.
+InstallationDownload the plugin, unpack and follow the instructions in the included README.txt file.
+At this time, the plugin is available for macOS (Intel and Apple) and Windows 64 bits and works in any DAW supporting any of the VST2, VST3 or Audio Unit formats.

 Volume analyzer (peak levels): Main LCD